Running the Unit Tests#

 ctest -j8 -E Performance

-Useful CTest Options
+Useful CTest Options#

 ctest -h gives the full list of command line arguments.
-Some useful ones to note are:
+Some useful

-• --repeat-until-fail: require each test to run times without failing in order to pass.
+--output-on-failure: displays the log and any stderr output that is otherwise hidden by CTest.--schedule-random: run the tests in a random order.
+Useful to weed out accidental dependencies--repeat-until-fail: require each test to run times without failing in order to pass.
 Useful to try and find random failures

-Running Unit Tests Directly
+Running Unit Tests Directly#

 Starting in your build folder:

-• Running an entire test suite (e.g. KernelTest):
+Running an entire test suite (e.g. KernelTest):

 ./bin/KernelTest

-• Running a specific test class.
+Running a specific test class.

-• Running a specific test from a CxxTest test class (not possible via CTest).
+./bin/KernelTest MyTestClassNameRunning a specific test from a CxxTest test class (not possible via CTest).

 ./bin/KernelTest MyTestClassName MySingleTestName

-• Running a specific test from a Python unittest test class (not possible via CTest).
+Running a specific test from a Python

-Running Unit Tests With Visual Studio and ctest
+Running Unit Tests With Visual Studio and ctest#

 Open the Mantid solution in Visual Studio.
 To run a subset of tests (for example UnitTests/AlgorithmsTest);

-• In the Solution Explorer, right click the project for the tests (in this case UnitTests/AlgorithmsTest) and select Properties.
+In the Solution Explorer, right click the project for the tests (in this case

-• In the Debugging tab of Properties change the Command Arguments box to the name of the test, for example “AddNoteTest”.
+UnitTests/AlgorithmsTest) and select Properties.In the Debugging tab of Properties change the Command Arguments box to the name of the test, for example “AddPeakTest”.

-• Right click the directory again and select Debug->Start new instance.
+Right click the directory again and select Debug->Start new instance.

-• Once the build has finished, open a file browser and navigate to the mantid build directory, run the command-prompt.bat file to open a command prompt and run
+Once the build has finished, open a file browser and navigate to the mantid build directory, run the command-prompt.bat file to open a command prompt and run

-ctest -C Debug -V -R AddNoteTest
+ctest -C Debug -V -R AddPeakTest

 For this example, there should be several lines of output ending with the time taken and the line